rohansekar/Design-of-a-Multi-Objective-Controller-for-Cruise-Control/README.txt

 Instructions to run the Fuzzy-PID controller:

--Upload the Fuzzy.fis file to the Fuzzy Logic Controller and se the values of the model as A=0.0276, B=8.333e-4, C=1 and D=0.
+-Upload the Fuzzy.fis file to the Fuzzy Logic Controller and set the values of the model as A=0.0276, B=8.333e-4, C=1 and D=0.